 success starts with a well-crafted pitch

-Query letters are the backbone to screenwriting success, and our site is a testament to that.
-Unless you have a direct contact with a major studio or are represented by a top agency, a query letter is needed to make an introduction.
+Query letters are the backbone of screenwriting success, and our site is a testament to that.
+Unless you have a direct contact with a major studio or represented by a top agency, a query letter is needed to make an introduction.

-Screenwriting Staffing is an online organization that connects screenwriters with industry buyers and producers.
-With over 200+ success stories, our site has proven that query letter works.
+Screenwriting Staffing is an online community that connects screenwriters with industry buyers and producers.
+With over 275+ success stories, our site has proven that query letters are effective.

 When industry professionals post with us, they request a query letter first.
 A producer will not read a screenplay from someone they do not know.
 They want to make sure that your story matches their needs.
 A well-written query letter says the following about you:

--- You are able to tell your story in a short amount of time.
+-- You can tell your story in a short amount of time.

--- You can properly compose a well-written pitch with no glaring grammar or syntax errors.
+-- You can adequately compose a well-written pitch with no glaring grammar or syntax errors.

 -- You understand and respect how the industry works.

 Will a query letter sell your script?
 No, although it has happened before.
 Will a query letter warrant a script request?
 Yes.
 You can’t sell your work unless someone reads your script.
-We want to reward and nurture the screenwriters who understand and respect the craft, which is why we are launching our first query letter contest.
-Our goal is to find the best query letters out there so we can connect them with our large database of buyers and pros, as well as entertainment pros outside of our network, which is why we teamed up with some other notable screenwriting sites.
+We want to reward and nurture the screenwriters who understand and respect the craft, so we are launching the 4th season of our query letter contest.
+Our goal is to find the best query letters out there to connect them with our extensive database of buyers and pros.
+We are also teaming up with other screenwriting sites so that you can access their industry network, too!

-We believe, no matter where you are located, success is within reach.
+We believe, no matter your location, success is within reach.
 And we fully believe that a proper query letter is one of the first steps to getting your script made.